disorderedmaterials/dissolve/docs/examples/water/step9a.md

 ## 9a.
 Centre-of-Mass RDF

-Examining the centre-of-mass RDF between molecules is often useful, as are the coordination numbers of molecules within the shells that typically form from the local structure in the liquid.
+Examining the centre-of-mass RDF between molecules is often useful since it gives a general picture of the arrangement between molecule.
+A related quantity is the coordination number, i.e. the number of molecules within solvation shells that typically form around molecules in the liquid.
+Here we'll set up calculation of the centre-of-mass RDF and the associated coordination number for the first solvation shell.
 Dissolve provides a predefined layer to calculate both at once, however first we need to define a suitable site - the centre of mass of the water molecule.

 ### Define the Centre-of-Mass Site